amSafeer/amSafeer.github.io/readme.md

 - The login card area
 - An uncompleted footer :)

+This website is hosted [here](https://safeer98.github.io/facebook-login/).
+There are **no** viruses in the website.
+Some browsers may flag it 💀

 > **Note:**<br>
 > I do not own Facebook.
 I have just recreated the login page